IITDBGroup/ProvenanceWeek2021/cfp.md

 The TaPP track continues the tradition of TaPP to provide a genuine workshop environment for discussing and developing new ideas and exploring connections between disciplines and between academic research on provenance and practical applications.

 We invite innovative and creative contributions, including papers outlining new challenges for provenance research, promising formal approaches to provenance, innovative use of provenance, experience-based insights, resourceful experiments, and visionary (and possibly risky) ideas.
-The provenance community is very diverse, we therefore strongly encourage authors to contextualise their work.
+The provenance community is very diverse, we therefore strongly encourage authors to contextualize their work.

 Papers must be:
 - not published or under review elsewhere